Natural Gas Laws and Incentives in Massachusetts

 The Massachusetts Department of Environmental Protection’s (MassDEP) Volkswagen Open Solicitation Grant Program (Program) provides up to 80% of the cost of new diesel or alternative fuel replacements and repowers for eligible government entities.
 For eligible non-government entities, the Program provides up to 40% of the cost of a new diesel or alternative fuel repower, up to 25% of the cost of a new diesel or alternative fuel vehicle, and up to 75% of the cost of an all-electric repower or replacement, with associated charging infrastructure.
 Qualifying alternative fuels include, but are not limited to, natural gas, propane, hydrogen, and diesel electric hybrid.
 Vehicles that qualify for replacement or repower include:

 |1992-2009||Class 8 Local Freight Trucks and Port Drayage Trucks|

 |2009 or older||Class 4-8 School Buses, Shuttle Buses, and Transit Buses|

 Eligible government and non-government entities may also receive funding for up to 80% and 75%, respectively, of the cost for the all-electric repower or replacement of airport ground support equipment, forklifts, and port cargo handling equipment.

 The program is funded by Massachusetts’ portion of the Volkswagen Environmental Mitigation Trust.
-For more information, including application guidelines, see the MassDEP VW Open Solicitation Grant website.
+Applications are not currently being accepted (Verified December 2019).
+For more information, including future opportunities and application guidelines, see the MassDEP VW Open Solicitation Grant website.

 More Laws and Incentives